 Because of the typical atmosphere that evokes these black and white images, combined with the primitive design and drawing style, I devised the collective name ‘the Veluvian Primaevals’ (translated: ‘De Veluwse Primitieven’.
 De Veluwe is a Dutch region in the province of Gelderland)

-Inspired by my immediate surroundings in Arnhem-North (the places from my youth), I started making woodcuts with familiar cityscapes: the house where I grew up on the high up quarter of Alteveer, the trolley lines of line 3, the Apeldoornsebrug.
+Inspired by my immediate surroundings in Arnhem-North (the places of my childhood), I started making woodcuts with familiar cityscapes: the house where I grew up on the high up quarter of Alteveer, the trolley lines of line 3, the Apeldoornsebrug.

 And further downhill: city inwards.
 The Janssingels, Looierstraat, the John Frost Bridge, the Eusebius tower, the Brussels houses of the Spijkerkwartier, Sint Marten, the Rijnkade, etc…

 And even further from home, into the country.
 Eindhoven, Amsterdam, Franeker, Lochem, Castricum… A number of these woodcuts were made on private commission.
 In general these are “portraits” of houses at the request of the residents/owners.

 From 2010, another application for my graphic work came into being through the collaboration with Okimono Arnhem, a T-shirt brand.
 A long range of shirts, printed with existing and commissioned woodcuts saw the light of day.
 The designs were part of an Arnhem line, an Eindhoven line, a Berlin line and a Düsseldorf line.

 To conclude, from 2012 atelier Edwim Peters also designs woodcuts for various cultural prizes: the Heuvelinkprijs (a biennial Arnhem architecture prize for the best new building) and the Prodesseprijs (the prize of the Arnhem Historical Society Prodesse Conamur)